 They should also put an end to history's greatest monster: that person who puts their bag on the seat next to them as if it’s a legitimate passenger.

 The technology is currently being tested out and is expected to launch on the number 12 bus route in a week or two, according to blog IanVisits.
-The display screens will make use of existing CCTV cameras on the upper deck (Picture: IanVisits)

 The system doesn't work through weight or seat sensors like you might expect, but uses existing CCTV cameras to determine whether or not a seat is occupied.